tamld/IaC/Promox/Notes.md

 pveum user token add terraform-prov@pve terraform-token --privsep=0
 ```
+> [!WARNING]
+> The secret key shows only 1 time and cannot retrieve it again.
+Keep it in a safe place, or you have to create a new one.
 + terraform-prov@pve: user token
 + terraform-token: token id (token name)
 + --privsep=0: